 The estimation of the average observed flux F{av} requires a study of the observational history of the sources in the last 20 years.
 We searched in the literature for published light curves of each outburst displayed by each AMXP in the sample.
-We analysed these light curves numerically, approximating their shape with a piecewise linear function and then calculating the area subtended by the function.
-Usually in the analysed light curves the count rate of the instrument or the flux in a limited energy band is reported rather than the bolometric unabsorbed flux.
-We used the NASA's High Energy Astrophysics Science Archive Research Center (HEASARC) count rate simulator WEBPIMMS to convert count-rates and/or fluxes into unabsorbed 0.1-300 keV fluxes.
-In WEBPIMMS we described the spectrum of each source using a power law, with the values of $N{\rm H}$ and Γ reported in the literature for that source.
-If the flux of the source was reported in Crab units, we assumed the Crab Γ index, of $\Gamma = 2.1$ to convert the reported flux into bolometric flux.
-This procedure was not followed for IGR J00291+5934 and XTE J1751-305, whose outburst properties, including peak bolometric flux and outburst durations, were already reported in the literature (respectively by De Falco et al. 2017a; Riggio et al. 2011).
-The spectral parameters of two sources during their outbursts were not available in the literature: XTE J1814+338 and NGC 6440 X-2.
+We analysed these light curves numerically, i.e. approximating their shape with a piecewise linear function and then calculating the area subtended by the function.
+In the analysed light curves, usually, the count rate of the instrument or the flux in a limited energy band is reported rather than the bolometric unabsorbed flux.
+We used the HEASARC Count Rate Simulator WEBPIMMS to convert count-rates and/or fluxes into unabsorbed 0.1-300 keV fluxes.
+In WEBPIMMS we described the spectrum of each source using a power-law, with the values of N_H and Γ reported in literature for that source.
+If the flux of the source was reported in Crab units, we assumed the Crab Γ index, i.e. $\Gamma = 2.1$, to convert the reported flux in bolometric flux.
+This procedure was not followed for IGR J00291+5934 and XTE J1751-305, whose outburst properties, including peak bolometric flux and outburst durations, were already reported in literature (respectively by De Falco et al. 2017b; Riggio et al. 2011).
+The spectral parameters of two sources during their outbursts were not available in literature, which are XTE J1814+338 and NGC 6440 X-2.
 While for the latter we described each of its short, subsequent outbursts with the same parameters reported by Heinke et al. (2010) for the first outburst, for XTE J1814+338 a rough spectral analysis of the source was performed using the RXTE standard products.
 Further details about this analysis are reported in the Appendix.
 Finally, we followed a different procedure for IGR J17062-6143.
-Since the source has been persistently in a faint outburst from 2006 (Churazov et al. 2007), the year of its discovery, at a 2-20 keV luminosity of $5.8-7 \times 10^{35}$ erg s-1 (see Strohmayer et al. 2018b, and references therein), we associated to the source a constant luminosity of 6.5×10^{35} erg s-1 in the 2-20 keV band and, using the known distance of the source, 7.3 kpc (Keek et al. 2017), we estimated the corresponding flux.
+Since the source has been persistently in a faint outburst from 2006 (Churazov et al. 2007), the year of its discovery, at a 2-20 keV luminosity of $5.8-7 \times 10^{35}$ erg/s (see Strohmayer et al. 2018a, and references therein), we associated to the source a constant luminosity of 6.5×10^{35} erg/s in the 2-20 keV band.
+Using the known distance of the source, i.e. 7.3 kpc (Keek et al. 2017), we estimated the flux corresponding to this arbitrary, but compatible with the observations, luminosity.
 Finally we extracted the bolometric unabsorbed flux by means of WEBPIMMS and calculated $F{av} \times 4\pi d^2$ accordingly.

-The light curves of some outbursts of a few different sources have never been published in the literature.
-This was the case for IGR J17591-2342, SAX J1748.9-2021, SAX J1808.4-3658, IGR J1737.9-3747, and Swift J1756.9-2508 (see Table 2).
-For these cases, we used the archival data of all-sky monitors such as ASM onboard RXTE, BAT onboard Swift, and MAXI, in order to reproduce the light curves of their outbursts3.
+The light curves of some outbursts of a few different sources have never been published in literature.
+This was the case for IGR J17591-2342, SAX J1748.9-2021, SAX J1808.4-3658, IGR J1737.9-3747 and Swift J1756.9-2508 (see Table 2).
+For these cases, we used the archival data of all-sky monitors such as ASM onboard RXTE, BAT onboard Swift and MAXI, in order to reproduce the light curves of their outbursts3.

-The outburst properties (duration, peak bolometric flux, etc.) of the AMXPs are summarized in Table 2.
-The phenomenology of AMXPs is far from being homogeneous; while most of the sources in the class (10 out of 19, including XTE J0929-314) have undergone only one outburst in at least 20 years, almost the other half has shown multiple outbursts.
-An interesting case is represented by NGC 6440 X-2, which between 2009 and 2011 showed frequent but faint and short (around three days each) outbursts (Patruno & D'Angelo 2013).
+The outburst properties (duration, peak bolometric flux, etc..) of the AMXPs are summarized in Table 2.
+The phenomenology of AMXPs is far from being homogeneous; while most of the sources in the class (10 over 19, including XTE J0929-314) have undergone only one outburst in at least 20 years, almost the other half has shown multiple outbursts.
+An interesting case is represented by NGC 6440 X-2, which between 2009 and 2011 showed frequent but faint and short (around 3 days each) outbursts (Patruno & D'Angelo 2013).